 - Preheat oven to 350°F / 180°C and line a cookie sheet with baking paper

-- Sieve the flour, baking soda, salt and cornstarch together, then mix into the batter until there are no lumps1.5 cups All-purpose Flour, ½ teaspoon Salt, ½ teaspoon Baking Soda, 1 ½ tablespoon Cornstarch
+- Sieve the flour, baking soda, salt and cornstarch together, then mix into the batter until there are no lumps1 ½ cups (187 g) All-purpose Flour, ½ teaspoon (½ tsp) Salt, ½ teaspoon (½ tsp) Baking Soda, 1 ½ tablespoon (1 ½ tbsp) Cornstarch

-- Add the sliced strawberries and gently mix through the dough, being careful not to mash them up.
+- Add the sliced strawberries and gently mix them through the dough, being careful not to mash them up.

 - Take a small scoop of cookie dough and form it into a ball, flatten it on the cookie sheet and use your thumb or a spoon to press a groove in the middle for the cream cheese to go into.
 Repeat until your cookie sheet is full or you have used half the dough.
-Make sure you allow plenty of space between cookies as they will spread quite a bit in the oven.
+Make sure you allow plenty of space between cookies, as they will spread quite a bit in the oven.

 - Remove the cheesecake blobs from the freezer and place them in the cookie dough grooves.